 In 1950, Yale College was founded as a state school on a site at Crispin Lane.

-In 1958, Darland High School and Ysgol Bryn Alyn, two large secondary schools in Wrexham, were built.
+In 1958, Darland High School and Ysgol Bryn Alyn were both built.

-In 1960, St. Mark's Church in Wrexham was demolished after being declared unsafe.
-A multi-storey car park named St. Mark's was erected on the site.
+In 1960, St. Mark's Church in St. Mark's Road, Wrexham, was demolished due to structural safety concerns; later, a multi-story car park named St. Mark's was built on the site.

-By 1968, only two functional collieries remained in the Wrexham area.
+By 1968, only two functional collieries remained out of the seven that had been operating in 1946 in the Wrexham area.

-On March 17, 1970, the first twinning was established between the former Kreis Iserlohn and Wrexham Rural District.
+On March 17, 1970, a twinning was established between the former Kreis Iserlohn and Wrexham Rural District.

-In 1971, the main Methodist church in Wrexham, Wrexham Methodist church, was built on the site of the former Brynyfynnon Chapel on Regent Street.
+In 1971, the main Methodist church, Wrexham Methodist Church, was built on the site of the former Brynyfynnon Chapel on Regent Street.

-From 1973, the local police was housed in the high-rise Wrexham Police Station.
+From 1973 the police were based at the Wrexham Police Station

-In 1973, Yale College was renamed Yale Sixth Form College as part of the conversion of local schools to the comprehensive system.
-The pupils were relocated to other schools, and the Crispin Lane site was incorporated into NEWI.
+In 1973, Yale College was renamed Yale Sixth Form College as part of the conversion of local schools to the comprehensive system and the pupils were relocated to other schools.

-In 1974, Wrexham, historically in Denbighshire, became part of the new county of Clwyd.
+In 1974, Wrexham became part of the new county of Clwyd, having historically been in Denbighshire.

 Wrexham hosted the National Eisteddfod in 1977.